Kalscheur, Gophers knock off Louisville 86-76

-It was the first tournament win in Richard Pitino’s six seasons coaching the Gophers and came against the school that fired his father, Rick Pitino, in 2017.
+The win for Pitino came against school that fired his father.
+Rick Pitino coached the Cardinals for 16 seasons before his 2017 dismissal.

+“This wasn’t about getting the win for coach Pitino.
+It was about getting the win for us in general and advancing to the next round,” said Minnesota’s Jordan Murphy, who scored 18 points.
+“That’s what makes him happy, and that’s what makes us happy.”

-Jordan Murphy and Amir Coffey each had 18 points for Minnesota (22-13), which knocked down 11 3s despite entering play ranked 344th nationally in made 3s per game.
+Amir Coffey also had 18 points for Minnesota (22-13), which knocked down 11 3s despite entering play ranked 344th nationally in made 3s per game.

+Five of those triples came from Kalscheur, who finished a point shy of his career high for points.

 Kalscheur’s layup early in the second half gave Minnesota its first double-digit lead, 43-33, and Murphy’s layup made it a 50-38 game with 16:06 left.